manwar/theweeklychallenge/content/blog/meet-the-champion-2023-02.md

 **Mohammad:** Anything else you would to like to share with us?

-**Solathian:** I have to admint that I like regular expressions.
+**Solathian:** I have to admit that I like regular expressions.
 I'm not an expert, though.

 ---